-The things you think and do in the minutes leading up to a climb largely predetermine the quality of your performance.
-Rushed preparations and scattered thoughts usually give birth to a shaky performance, whereas detailed, careful preparation and targeted thinking tend to yield a solid, if not exceptional, performance.
+Rushed preparations and scattered, fearful thoughts usually give birth to a shaky performance, whereas a calculated, well-know preparation process and targeted, confident thinking will help set the stage for a solid, if not exceptional, performance.
 This exemplifies the power of preclimb rituals.

 There are two parts to an effective preclimb ritual: proceeding through a preparatory checklist and the triggering of emotional anchors.

 Like a pilot’s preflight checklist, a climber’s preclimb preparations should consist of every single activity, big or small, that is necessary to ensure a safe, successful journey.
 For example, my typical ritual begins with getting a proper warm-up and engaging in some mild stretching.
 I then begin to suss out the major aspects of the climb, such as the path, gear requirements, a rest positions.
 Next, I take a closer look and attempt to identify key holds and as much of the sequence as possible.
 Following this, I perform a few minutes of mental rehearsal and associated visualization, as I try to feel the moves and pre-program in the ascent.
 Upon gaining a sense of confident about the route, I put on my shoes and tie into the rope.
 I complete my preclimb ritual by taking a few slow, deep breaths, extending my posture (standing tall with shoulders back), and cracking a smile in anticipation of the great fun that awaits me.
 This entire ritual typically takes between ten to fifteen minutes, although it could take more or less depending on the length and complexity of the climb, and it leaves me in an ideal state to make my best effort.